Sakshamyadav15/Metra/SETUP.md

 pip install -r requirements.txt
 ```

-#### 4. OpenAI API Errors
+#### 4. Gemini API Errors
 - Verify your API key is correct in `.env` file
-- Ensure the API key has sufficient credits
+- Ensure the API key is active in Google AI Studio
-- Check you're using the correct key format: `sk-...`
+- Check you're using the correct key format: `AIzaSy...`

 #### 5. ChromaDB Errors
 ```powershell